Receive Our Newsletter

 From widening the horizons of understanding in poetry, Adonis began to study the issues of conformity and originality in Arab culture, publishing to date three volumes.
 Adonis is concerned, like the late Octavio Paz, that words, the means of literary communication, have lost their “plural nature, their multiple literary forms, from reportage to poetry”; they have been usurped by the religious and technical worlds.
 He is counting on poetry, facing the twenty-first century, to assert its essential relationship with words and things material, and on poets to have the vision to find this renewed expression in new forms.

-In his on-going epic work Al-Kuttab, Adonis is changing poetic form to incorporate elements of other arts.
-He recently saw the film ‘Titanic’, and commented how cinema includes all the arts, acting, photography, poetry, music and plastic arts.
-“Cinema is the most complete art of the future,” he said, feeling sorry that in today’s films there was so much cheap sex and violence.
-“I have seen a lot of beautiful movies in my life, Japanese, Italian, Russian, American.
-Cinema is a work of genius.
-I adore it and I can tell you that in the way I write my last work, Al-Kuttab: Ams al-Makan al-Aan (The Place’s Yesterday Now) I use the technique of the cinema.”
+In his on-going epic work Al-Kitab: Ams al-Makan al-Aan (The Book: The Place’s Yesterday Now) , Adonis invents a new poetic form that incorporates elements of other arts.
 This epic work (two volumes published, the third and final one out soon) is set somewhat like a script, with pages divided into three columns, the first for the Narrator, who sets the historical scene, the middle and widest column for the Poet’s words, and the third is for exact historical references and facts.
-Here Adonis gives us glimpses of his life and ideas.

 I was born in a poor and simple village called Kassabeen, in the area of Ladhkia, in the year 1930.
 A village that belonged to the beginnings of creation; huts made of stone and mud that we called our houses.
 The mud cracked every season, and we had to fix the roof with new mud and thatch to make it withstand rain and wind and time.
 Nevertheless, the rain kept seeping through invisible cracks and its drops fell on our heads – father and mother and kids – as we sat to rest, or eat, or sleep.
 The house was so narrow that my father built a big wooden bed and raised it on high stilts where we all slept: it was like a smaller house inside the house, and we used the space beneath it for many purposes.
 In winter, when it was cold, our only cow, and her companion ox, slept under it.